marcusvolz/mathart/README.md

 ### Weiszfeld convergence

-This plot shows iterations of Weiszfeld's algorithm, initialised from 10,000 locations, for finding the geometric median of a given set of points.
+This plot shows iterations of Weiszfeld's algorithm for finding the geometric median of a given set of points.
+The algorithm is initialised from 10,000 locations.
 Refer to the [Wikipedia article](https://en.wikipedia.org/wiki/Geometric_median) for details about the geometric median and Weiszfeld's algorithm.

 ```R
 set.seed(1)